The Daily Territorial

 The Daily Territorial is a daily (Monday-Friday) newspaper in Tucson, Arizona, United States, covering local legal business news.
 Pima County's legal paper of record, it lists legal notices filed within the county as well as some business news.

+History

+The newspaper was founded in 1966 by E. D. Jewett.
+After his death, his company Territorial Publishers was managed by his son Stephen E. Jewett.
+In 1990, The Daily Territorial and two other newspapers (The Weekly Territorial and Ore Valley Territorial) were sold to Wick Communications.